 - Health and Wellbeing To continue to reduce and supress infection across the borough and to heal and restore the health and wellbeing of Barnsley people - Business Economy To ensure that the borough's communities and businesses positively move on from COVID-19.
 To protect jobs & keep people in work.
-To bring back public and investor confidence in our local economy, high streets and attractions. - Community Resilience Provide oversight and coordination of the recovery arrangements for communities and individuals adversely impacted by Covid19. - Education and Skills Safely return children and young people to early years settings, schools and post-16 learning - Infrastructure and the Environment -To safely reinstate infrastructure and transport networks as soon as practicable and restore public confidence
+To bring back public and investor confidence in our local economy, high streets, and attractions. - Community Resilience Provide oversight and coordination of the recovery arrangements for communities and individuals adversely impacted by Covid19. - Education and Skills Safely return children and young people to early years settings, schools and post-16 learning - Infrastructure and the Environment -To safely reinstate infrastructure and transport networks as soon as practicable and restore public confidence

 These arrangements sit within the context of the Local Resilience Forum arrangements which themselves seek to coordinate a strong partnership recovery for the communities of South Yorkshire affected by the pandemic in the short, medium, and long term.
+The response to the pandemic has highlighted an excellent collaborative approach to partnership working amongst all partner agencies.

 Cabinet and the Overview and Scrutiny Committee have received regular updates and reports and great emphasis has also been placed on ensuring employee engagement and communication throughout; initially with daily and now bi-weekly emails.
 The Overview and Scrutiny Committee also undertook a Task and Finish Group investigation into the Covid 19 response, recovery, and renewal.
-The Task and Finish Group undertook a number of "check and challenge" sessions with officers regarding their work, their involvement and partnership working with other agencies as well as consideration of the impact of this on Barnsley residents.
+The Task and Finish Group undertook several "check and challenge" sessions with officers regarding their work, their involvement and partnership working with other agencies as well as consideration of the impact of this on Barnsley residents.
 Several recommendations were set out and progress was tracked by the Silver Tactical Co-ordination Group.
 Of the 21 recommendations made 19 were complete, 1 pending completion and 1 remains open.